bytefish/bytefish.de/blog/flink_jam_1.md

 </div>

-We can see the query super slow 😞:
+But the query is super slow 😞:

 ```
 Successfully run.
 Total query runtime: 2 secs 929 msec.
 2 rows affected.
 ```

 With almost three seconds on the clock, we should probably stop this altogether?

 But let's not give up so quickly and see what the query Planner tells us, when we are running an `EXPLAIN ANALYZE`:

 ```sql